sierraneu/CY4930/fproject22.md

 ![](https://www.plantuml.com/plantuml/png/XOuz3e9048NxESMKKa32hXK5mSOZQ66CGHmCoJAO_Rc_EuKinGRBUU-RbwzplhS-p0PkLthYsIxiI-BN7Nk7erpnW66PFmiJUpnT7iJlYQdEXIeNQe0cEB8DbcMxRcA3Xxh0SJ84QrPLBGegvJ6MmHXqGyzeoGNZ7IHKjfACFAYqba7KVqHl4O3DkdXjnNNnCuhVTIBrFgaJgVP91G1TBC9ilW00)

 This scenario architecture is intended to be deployed in the cloud using [kubernetes](https://kubernetes.io).
 This will ensure that the service is available ubiquitously and also that highly available.

+You need to  well-known security countermeasures to protect that application in a virtual environment, but prioritize the use of containers so it can be easily deployed in almost any system.

++ FIREWALLs
++ AUDIT & LOGS
++ COMPLIANCE
++ MALWARE Detection (YARA, ...)
++ Public Key Infrastructure (PKI)
++ You can propose one different technology/tool but it needs to be approved by the instructor

 # Scenario "Homas": Hospital application security